JoshDavies/CV/README.md

 </p>

 # Profile
-Frontend software developer.

-> Measure Twice, Cut Once.
+A Front-end developer with over a year of experience developing a user centric, online learning platform.

-For me, programming combines my two passions; problem solving & creativity.
+Programming combines my two passions; problem solving & creativity.
 My previous career in the fast paced industry of property management taught me the importance of planning ahead & adapting to new problems.
 Prior to this, I studied illustration at university & was a gallery represented Artist.

 The best quality about tech is its community and that it there is always something new to learn.
 Every day brings new challenges but there is so much support and resources to learn from.
 The most important quality I am looking for in a company is one that will continue to drive the learning journey I began with Makers Academy.